Newspaper Page Text

 bosses send around women and

-trinkets to get the native’s m -
+trinkets to get the native’s m

-ev.
-Zo saves his rather than deal
+ey.
+Zo saves his rather than deal 1

-with the diseased prostitutes. |
+with the diseased prostitutes!

-Trusted. he finds a sensuous wo
+Trusted, he finds a sensuous wo

-man in the town. plans to escape
+man in the town, plans to escape

-spends money and is caught |
+spends money and is caught

 supposed friend.
-He then has a
+He then has a!

-woman each payday like the re-t
+woman each payday like the re t

 Fever gets him and he goes to the